ELLIS V. GOOGLE, LLC.

 • Initial Settlement Award Checks became void one hundred eighty (180) days after they were initially issued or on July 25, 2023.

 Pursuant to Section IX.I of the SETTLEMENT AGREEMENT if the amount of uncashed checks is equal to or more than one and one-half percent (1.5%) of the Total Settlement Fund, the Settlement Administrator will send out a second round of distributions to Participating Class Members in proportion to their first Settlement Shares.
 Therefore, a second round of distributions was sent to all eligible class members who participated in the Settlement by cashing their initial checks.
-The Second Round Award Checks become void one hundred eighty (180) days after they were initially issued or on October 12, 2024
+The Second Round Award Checks become void one hundred eighty (180) days after they were initially issued or on October 12, 2024.
+No further award reissue requests will be accepted after this date.

 After this if any funds from uncashed checks remain in the Total Settlement Payment, then it will be sent to cy pres recipient Equal Rights Advocates, a non-profit organization dedicated to advancing the rights of women.
 No money will revert to Google.